Revised April 20, 2015

-Kansas State University Purchasing Office's mission is to support and facilitate the instructional research, and public service mission of the university by applying the best methods and best business practices when K-State is acquiring supplies, materials, equipment, goods, property, printing, services, and leases of real property.
-Within the context of the K-State environment, Purchasing will promote the development and use of purchasing processes that, in turn, promote the pursuit of excellence and the best interests of K-State while maintaining the highest possible integrity, broad based competition, fair and equal treatment of the business community, and increased economies and efficiencies in the purchasing process.
-K-State Purchasing communicates and collaborates with other state universities and the State of Kansas Procurement & Contracts to insure that all procurement opportunities where mutual benefit can be obtained are achieved.
+Kansas State University Purchasing's mission is to support and facilitate the instructional research, and public service mission of the university by applying the best methods and best business practices when K-State is acquiring supplies, materials, equipment, goods, property, printing, services, and leases of real property.
+Within the context of the K-State environment, K-State Purchasing will promote the development and use of purchasing processes that, in turn, promote the pursuit of excellence and the best interests of K-State while maintaining the highest possible integrity, broad based competition, fair and equal treatment of the business community, and increased economies and efficiencies in the purchasing process.
+K-State Purchasing communicates and collaborates with other state universities and the State of Kansas Procurement and Contracts to insure that all procurement opportunities where mutual benefit can be obtained are achieved.

 This revised chapter supersedes all previous purchasing procedures and special authorizations.

-University officials and employees who purchase services, supplies or equipment are responsible for understanding and following the University purchasing procedures.
+University officials and employees who purchase services, supplies or equipment are responsible for understanding and following the university purchasing procedures.
 Some of the more important points are:

 1. Seek competition in bidding whenever possible.